middyjs/middy/README.md

 module.exports = { handler }
 ```

-As you can see above, a middy instance exposes also the `before`, `after` and `onError`
+As you can see above, a middy instance also exposes the `before`, `after` and `onError`
 methods to allow you to quickly hook-in simple inline middlewares.

 ### More details on creating middlewares

-Check the [code for existing middlewares](/src/middlewares) to have more examples
+Check the [code for existing middlewares](/src/middlewares) to see more examples
 on how to write a middleware.